Health is about more than just a number on a scale, a dress size, or how far you can walk until your knees ache.

 Increase your fruit and vegetable intake

-Find a way to increase these foods.
-Keep a food diary to help evaluate your choices.
+Keep a food diary to help track and evaluate your new food choices.

 Seek out local, natural health food stores and butcher shops